joshstephenson/Wordle-Solver/README.md

 ## Performance
 ![results-EARST-3 9348](https://user-images.githubusercontent.com/11002/182449278-57b8f3ed-ed26-4b3b-9181-13220b4c10a0.png)

-Out of 2315 Wordle puzzles (included in "nyt-answers.txt" file), this algorithm solved 99.6% in 6 guesses or fewer and 74% in 4 guesses or fewer.
-There are currently 8 words that aren't solved within the 6 guess limit.
+Out of 2315 Wordle puzzles (included in "nyt-answers.txt" file), this algorithm solved 99.6% in 6 guesses or fewer and 79% in 4 guesses or fewer.
+There are currently 11 words that aren't solved within the 6 guess limit: ASSAY, AWARE, BEZEL, FETAL, GRAZE, OFFER, REGAL, RIDER, RIPER, ROGER, SHALL.

 ## About the Program
 There are two dictionaries provided by the NYTimes for Wordle.
 One is for valid guesses which is around ten thousand words and the other is for valid answers which is only around 2300 words.
 Both are included in this repository: